Missisquoi Abenaki Tribe

 They are not federally recognized as a Native American tribe.
 Vermont has no federally recognized tribes.
+The Odanak First Nation in Quebec regard it as a fraudulent organization.

+The chief of the Missisquoi Abenaki Tribe is Brenda Gagne.

 Name

 The Missisquoi Abenaki Tribe is also known as the Abenaki Nation of Missisquoi.
 They have also gone by the name St. Francis-Sokoki Band of the Abenaki Nation of Missisquoi, the Abenaki Tribal Council of Missisquoi, and the St. Francis/Sokoki Band of the Sovereign Republic of the Abenaki Nation of Missisquoi.

-State-recognition
+State recognition

 Vermont recognized the Missisquoi Abenaki Tribe as 2012.
 The other state-recognized tribes in Vermont are the Nulhegan Band of the Coosuk Abenaki Nation, Elnu Abenaki Tribe, and the Koasek Abenaki Tribe.

 Nonprofit organization

 In 2015, the group created Maquam Bay of Missisquoi, a 501(c)(3) nonprofit organization, based in Swanton, Vermont.
 Their registered agent is Richard Mendard.

 Their mission is "To promote wellness in the Abenaki community through holistic approaches that integrate health, education, and the environment."

 The Maquam Bay of Missisquoi board of directors are: